TeeGee222/PHP-To-Python/README.md

 # PHP-To-Python
-This little thing allow you to execute a specific python script with php
+This little thing allow you to execute a specific python script with PHP